GlobalWebIndex/challenge-python-v1/README.md

 ## Disclaimer

+This Readme is not a typical one, and therefore does not have the usual structure.
+You might even consider it as a documentation more than a Readme.\
-This Readme is going to be long; the idea is to keep as much information possible from the tasks and blend in my procedure.
+Hence, it is going to be a bit long; the idea is to keep as much information possible from the tasks asked and blend in my procedure, marked downn as _solution_ at the end of each task.

-I should mention that, when long parts are included usually I use a wiki page (or some other means) and point to that resource instead of putting everything in a clunky doc.
-Sorry for the big read.
+> In reallity, when long parts are included in a Readme I use a wiki page (or some other means) and point to that resource instead of putting everything in a clunky doc.

+Additionally, the model is depicted in figure dinosaurs_models.png created with django-extension and pudotplot.
+You can also find a first uml class diagram that I did before the project in mockups in the image uml_class.jpg.

+Sorry for the big read :) .

 # TL;DR